 The Meridian Police Department understands the potential risk in certain law enforcement operations.
-In an effort to mitigate those risks the lead investigator/case officer should ensure that an Ada Metro SWAT Risk Assessment has been completed as an aspect of the Operation Safety Plan for the following:
+In an effort to mitigate those risks the lead investigator/case officer should ensure that an STG Risk Assessment has been completed as an aspect of the Operation Safety Plan for the following:

-- (a) Residential search warrant - (b) Commercial search warrant - (c) Suspect is known to, or reasonably believed to, possess or carry firearms - (d) Suspect with propensity for violence, or violent criminal history - (e) Suspect with known affiliation to gangs or other criminal enterprise(s)
+- (a) Residential/commercial arrest warrant and/or search warrant - (b) - (c) - (d) Suspect with propensity for violence, or violent criminal history - (e) Suspect with known affiliation to gangs or other criminal enterprise(s) - (f) A serious/violent felony crime has been committed - (g) Officers intend to arrest the subject - (h) The suspect is refusing to submit to arrest - (i) The suspect is armed or believed to be armed - The suspect has barricaded or has a position of advantage not easily overcome

-If the known factors result in the use of the Ada Metro SWAT Team, any changes to the Operation Safety Plan prepared by the lead investigator/case officer can be made in conjunction with tactical personnel, but shall be done so in a manner that ensures that the investigative goals and objectives of the lead investigator/case officer remain intact.
+If the known factors result in the use of the Special Tactics Group (STG), any changes to the Operation Safety Plan prepared by the lead investigator/case officer can be made in conjunction with tactical personnel, but shall be done so in a manner that ensures that the investigative goals and objectives of the lead investigator/case officer remain intact.